DAVID A. KYNE, bac., (hon), maitrise

 DAVID KYNE, Esq., etc.,

 My name is David A. Kyne.
 I live in Québec.
-I am an law student.
-I can supply some adfditional information with regard to your interest in Kyne's in Canada.
+I assume that I am an relation to you in some respect.

 |Home | Help | About Us | Site Index | Jobs | PRIVACY | Affiliate|